A supermartingale approach to Gaussian process based sequential design of experiments: Introduction

-The proof scheme developed here, that relies notably on a supermartingale property defined for uncertainty functionals, allows us to address the excursion case and also to revisit the convergence of the knowledge gradient algorithm~\cite{frazier08, frazier09, Frazier2009}, as well as that of the EI algorithm ---that was recently cast as a particular case of a SUR strategy; see~\cite{chevalier13}---without requiring the NEB assumption.
-Before outlining the paper in more detail, let us briefly introduce its general setting and, in particular, what we mean by SUR strategies.
-We will focus directly on the case of Gaussian processes for clarity, but the SUR principle in itself is much more general, and can be used with other types of models \citep[see, e.g.,][]{mackay92ibof, cohn96al, geman96at}.

-Let $\xi$ be a real-valued Gaussian process defined on a measurable space~$\Xset$---typically, $\xi$ will be a continuous Gaussian process on a compact metric space, such as $\Xset = \UnitCube$--- and assume that evaluations $Z_n = \xi(X_n) + \epsilon_n$ are to be made, sequentially, in order to gather information about some quantity of interest.
-We will assume the sequence of observation errors $(\epsilon_n)_{n \in \mathbb{N}^*}$ to be independent of the Gaussian process $\xi$, and composed of independent centred Gaussian variables.
+Let $\xi$ be a real-valued Gaussian process defined on a measurable space~$\Xset$---typically, $\xi$ will be a continuous Gaussian process on a compact metric space, such as $\Xset = \UnitCube$--- and assume that evaluations (observations) $Z_n = \xi(X_n) + \epsilon_n$ are to be made, sequentially, in order to estimate some quantity of interest (e.g., the maximum of~$\xi$, or the volume of its excursion above some given threshold).
+We will assume the sequence of observation errors $(\epsilon_n)_{n \in \mathbb{N}^*}$ to be independent of the Gaussian process $\xi$, and composed of independent centered Gaussian variables.
 The definition of a SUR strategy starts with the choice of a ``measure of residual uncertainty'' for the quantity of interest after $n$~evaluations, which is a functional